 Homelessness is traumatic.
-People experiencing homelessness often live with a multitude of personal challenges such as the sudden loss of a home or adjusting to conditions of shelter life.
-Some such people, particularly women, may have histories of trauma, including sexual, psychological, or physical abuse.
-Within the larger society, people experiencing homelessness often are marginalized, isolated, and discriminated against.
-Additionally, they are highly vulnerable to violence and victimization.
-Given these concerns, it is important to understand the linkages between trauma and homelessness and the impact to ensure quality care.
+People experiencing homelessness often live with a multitude of personal challenges, such as the sudden loss of a home or adjusting to conditions of shelter life.
+Some people, particularly women, may have histories of trauma, including sexual, psychological, or physical abuse.
+Most families who are experiencing homelessness are headed by single women, and these women experience posttraumatic stress disorder, depression, and substance use at a rate higher than the national average.